nv-legate/legate/docs/legate/source/api/python/runtime.rst

 Annotation
 ----------

-An ``Annotation`` is a context manager to set library specific annotations that are to be attached to operations issued within a scope.
+An ``Annotation`` is a context manager to set library-specific annotations that are to be attached to operations issued within a scope.
 A typical usage of ``Annotation`` would look like this: